-A SWOT analysis identify Strengths, Weaknesses, Opportunities, and Threats orientated for the decarbonisation of the sectors with the most significant contribution to GHG emissions, namely Agriculture (Enteric Fermentation), Energy (Energy Industry and Transports).
-The LULUCF (Forestry) sector is also mentioned due to its carbon sequestration function.
+A SWOT analysis identifies strengths, weaknesses, opportunities, and threats, conformed to the decarbonisation of the sectors with the most significant contribution of GHG emissions: Agriculture (Enteric Fermentation); and Energy (Energy Industry and Transport).
+The LULUCF (Forestry) sector is also mentioned, due to its carbon sequestration function.

-The absence of a unique document with a clear and defining strategy of decarbonisation targets aligned among the different sectors of activity in the Region hinders a more rigorous SWOT analysis.
-However, it is considered that it highlights in the different items the main aspects to be taken into account in the scope of identifying a path towards decarbonisation in the islands.
+The absence of a unique document with a clear and defining strategy of decarbonisation targets, with the different sectors of activity in the Region under cross-alignment, hinders the possibility of a more rigorous SWOT analysis.
+However, it has managed to highlight different items, such as the main aspects to be taken into account in the scope of identifying a path towards decarbonisation in the islands.

-The Agro-Food industry sector is the one with the most electric energy consumption and is related to the Agriculture sector, therefore the decarbonisation of the electric sector and agriculture will have an expected impact on the economic activity of the islands.
+The Agro-Food industry sector is the sector that consumes the most electric energy, and it is connected to the agricultural sector.
+Therefore, the decarbonisation of the electric and agricultural sector will, expectedly, impact the economic activity of the islands.

-In the energy sector, while the dimension of the islands facilitates electric mobility, reducing emissions in road transport, their dispersion and the unfeasibility of interconnections are an obstacle in the higher integration of RES.
+In the energy sector, while the dimension of the islands facilitates electric mobility and the reduction of emissions in road transport, their dispersion and the unfeasibility of interconnections are an obstacle to a deeper integration of RES.